 - The driver was committing a crime at the time of the accident, such as driving a stolen vehicle or fleeing from police

 - The driver was driving the vehicle without a license or registration

 - The driver was driving the vehicle on a suspended or expired license

 In some situations, the driver may lack legal citizenship status or be a young, inexperienced driver who is afraid to stop.
 Regardless of the reason, you should not be expected to pay for someone else’s mistake.
 Our legal team can help you seek compensation from the party responsible for your accident or from your insurance benefits.

-Compensation Available for Hit-and-Run Accident Claims in Florida
+Compensation Available for Hit-and-Run Accident Claims in West Palm Beach, Florida